25 Most Popular Filipino Foods

 The word “leche” means milk in Spanish, and leche flan is a local term derived from the original Spanish leche de flan, which means milk flan.

 This special treat is served on holidays and for special occasions.
 It is a simple yet decadent dessert with topping of luscious caramel.
 It melts in your mouth and has a rich, silky, smooth and creamy custard texture.
 Simply delicious!

 Lumpia is the Filipino version of the Chinese spring roll, similar in size and shape but completely different in terms of flavor.

-The common ingredients of Lumpia include ground pork, carrots, and prawns, and it is seasoned with just the right amount of soy or oyster sauce.
-These ingredients are sealed in a crepe-like rice or flour Lumpia wrapper that is sealed with an egg wash and deep fried until golden brown.
+Typical lumpia ingredients include ground pork, carrots, and prawns, all seasoned with just the right amount of soy or oyster sauce.
+These ingredients are sealed in a crepe-like rice or flour wrapper, covered with an egg wash and deep fried until golden brown.

 Pinakbet is traditionally cooked until almost dry, but some variations have an almost soupy consistency; the flavors of the vegetables are then accentuated with shrimp paste and best paired with rice.